 1. Bargain Car Prices and Deals

 You know the mantra, if it sounds too good to be true then it probably is!
-Many scammers give genuine reasons why it’s such a good deal, stating that no-one wants to buy a European car in Australia or that Australian cars are very expensive and so it’s cheaper for them to buy yours and ship it over.
+This goes for both buyers and sellers.
+Many scammers give genuine reasons for offering such a good deal, stating for example that no-one wants to buy a European car in Australia or that Australian cars are very expensive and so it’s cheaper for them to buy yours and ship it over.
 No one is that generous to pay more than they have to, or let a car go for less than its market value, so be suspicious of ‘too good to be true’ offers.

 2. Check the Credentials